Fanatics Sportsbook promo code: Get $100 FanCash and up to $100 back in FanCash for MLB, NFL betting picks on Wednesday

 Fanatics now offers a Game Day Guarantee, which gives new users $100 FanCash and up to $100 back in FanCash every football gameday with the Fanatics Sportsbook promo code

-The current Fanatics Sportsbook promo code gives new users $100 in FanCash with a $10+ bet and $100 back in FanCash every football gameday.
-Wednesday provides 16 total MLB and WNBA games for those seeking online sports betting opportunities, leading into Packers vs. Commanders on Thursday Night Football.
+While the 2025 NFL season is in its infancy, the 2025 MLB season is in the home stretch with crucial contests going on every day.
+Three of the six divisions have teams within three games of each other at the top, and both wild card races remain competitive, giving plenty of MLB betting options for Wednesday to use the latest Fanatics Sportsbook promo code, which gives new users both $100 in FanCash with a $10+ bet and $100 back in FanCash every football gameday.
+You can also get a head start on betting Commanders vs. Packers on Thursday Night Football.
 Claim your $100 in bonus FanCash each football Game Day with the latest Fanatics Sportsbook promo code here:

 Explaining the Fanatics Sportsbook promo code